mathewsrc/rust-template/README.md

 Consistent Builds: Cargo ensures consistent builds across different environments by managing the build process and dependencies.

 Code Organization: Cargo provides conventions for organizing code within a Rust project.
+Developers can create projects that are easy to navigate and understand, making collaboration and maintenance more straightforward.

 Testing: Cargo includes built-in support for testing.
 Developers can use the cargo test command to run tests.